 Regulated Labour Markets

 Unemployment in the European Union has been persistently high for the past two decades.
 This is especially a problem in countries like France and Spain.
 One reason is the highly regulated labour markets that the EU social charter encourages.
-The EU has failed to deal with regional unemployment.
+The EU has failed to deal with regional and occupational unemployment.

 The EU pushed the creation of the Euro.
 However, in practise, member countries have struggled to cope with the fixed exchange rate, and lack of independent monetary policy.

 Countries in the Euro have been pushed into bond crisis because markets fear a lack of liquidity (ECB can’t act as lender of last resort and print money to buy bonds).
 This has seen higher bond yields on the debt of Euro countries.
 As a result of the bond crisis, governments have been pushed into spending cuts and budget austerity.
 See – EU austerity